Excel Formula Protection

 - To select all types of formulas, open the “Go To Special” dialog box and select the “Formulas” radio button.
 Then, click OK to choose all the checkboxes with formula types.

-Step 3 – Lock the Cells with Formulas
+Step 3 – Lock the Cells with Formulas to secure them

 To lock the selected cells that contain formulas, follow these steps:

-- Open the Format Cells dialog box again by pressing [Ctrl + 1] or by clicking on the right mouse button and choosing Format Cells..
+- Open the Format Cells dialog box again by pressing [Ctrl + 1] or by clicking on the right mouse button and choosing Format Cells.

 - Go to the Protection tab.